-Finnish-German clarinetist Anne Elisabeth Piirainen is an active soloist, chamber musician and teacher.
-Currently she is finishing her artistic doctoral research project at the Sibelius Academy, University of the Arts, Helsinki, on the topic: “Clarinet Music from Russia and the Soviet Union 1917-1991.
+Finnish-German clarinetist Dr. Anne Elisabeth Piirainen is an active soloist, chamber musician and teacher.
+Dr. Piirainen graduated as Doctor of Music at the Sibelius Academy, University of the Arts, Helsinki, on the topic: “Clarinet Music from Russia and the Soviet Union 1917-1991.
 Discovering an Unexplored Side of the Clarinet Repertoire.”

-Being a prizewinner of the prestigious 1st Carl-Nielsen-Competition in Odense, Denmark (1997, 4th), Anne has appeared as soloist with orchestras in Germany, Russia, Denmark, the Netherlands, and Finland.
+Being a prizewinner of the prestigious 1st Carl-Nielsen-Competition in Odense, Denmark (1997, 4th), she has appeared as soloist with orchestras in Germany, Russia, Denmark, the Netherlands, and Finland.

-Besides performing, Anne is a devoted pedagogue.
+Besides performing, Dr. Piirainen is a devoted pedagogue.
 Her vast experience includes clarinet teaching and chamber music coaching, masterclasses and lectures, as well as clarinet choir conducting.